MCT-master/mct-master.github.io/_posts/2022-12-09-ahmetem-mct-blog-sonified.md

 ```

 ## Data Preprocessing and Mapping
 After the first cleaning part, words' frequency of appearing in the entire blog gave me values ranging from 11 to 1323.
 I simply scaled it up by 10.
-Secondly, the lengths ranged from 1 to 15.
-I multiplied it by 2 to be used as milliseconds of each audio piece.
-However, this can be scaled globally in the final step using th _speed_ variable.
+The word lengths ranged from 1 to 15.
+I multiplied it by 2, to use as length (ms) of each audio piece.
+Also, this can be scaled globally in the final step using the _speed_ variable.

 ```python
 # scaling